pankaj-kumar34/terraform-provider-ibm/website/docs/d/app_config_environment.html.markdown

 ## Argument Reference

-The following arguments are supported:
+In addition to all argument references list, you can access the following attribute references after your resource is created.

-- `guid` - (Required, string) GUID of the App Configuration service.
+- `guid` - (Required, string) guid of the App Configuration service.
 Get it from the service instance credentials section of the dashboard.
+- `environment_id` - (Required, string) Environment Id.
 - `expand` - (optional, bool) If set to `true`, returns expanded view of the resource details.
-- `environment_id` - (Required, string) Environment Id.

 ## Attribute Reference

-The following attributes are exported:
+In addition to all argument references list, you can access the following attribute references after your resource is created.

 - `id` - The unique identifier of the app-config-environment.
 - `name` - Environment name.